ItsLacuna/Lilith/index.md

 ```
 <h2 align=center>What Do You Plan On Doing?</h2>
-There are several things I plan on doing as its not near completion in terms of goals or finished in general only having the basic commands finished.
-But I plan on working on this bot for fun until I get bored of it and officially open source it.
+<p align=center>There are several things I plan on doing as its not near completion in terms of goals or finished in general only having the basic commands finished.
+But I plan on working on this bot for fun until I get bored of it and officially open source it.</p>

 <h3 align=center> Goal #1 - Achieve Multipurpose</h3>

-The bots main goal is to achieve multipurpose being able to do several things instead of one specifc thing kinda like a jack of all traders but instead of master of none its master of many.
+<p align=center>The bots main goal is to achieve multipurpose being able to do several things instead of one specifc thing kinda like a jack of all traders but instead of master of none its master of many.</p>

 <h3 align=center> Goal #2 - Represent Communities</h3>

-The second goal is to add commands in which communities can personalize the bot to their own liking.
-Such as Profile Cards, Leveling System and etc. And also show servers/emojis from small communities.
+<p align=center>The second goal is to add commands in which communities can personalize the bot to their own liking.
+Such as Profile Cards, Leveling System and etc. And also show servers/emojis from small communities.</p>

 There is much more that I want to do however these are the mean two goals I have planned to complete.

 # Support

-Having trouble with Lilith or any of her programs?
-Contact Lacuna#6755 or Email lacunamystic@gmail.com
+<p align=center><sub>Having trouble with Lilith or any of her programs?
+Contact Lacuna#6755 or Email lacunamystic@gmail.com<sub></p>